VIER-CognitiveVoice/rasa-vier-cvg/README.md

 The optional `blocking_endpoints` option allows to disable blocking CVG's request while processing the user message.
 For compatibility reasons this option defaults to `true`, but we recommend setting it to `false`.
 The `/session` request is unaffected by this option and always blocks.

+The optional `blocking_output` option allows to disable blocking rasa during requests to CVG.
+For compatibility reasons this option defaults to `true`, but disabling it is encouraged.

 ### Configuring CVG